 Help Raise Awareness

+To every problem there’s a solution and positive change can all begin by raising awareness.
 A little support really can go a long way.
-As a member of your community, whether you’re a student, business owner or even someone who is retired there are countless ways you can get involved when it comes to helping veterans in your neighborhood find work.
+As a member of your community, whether you’re a student, business owner or even someone who is retired, there are countless ways you can get involved when it comes to helping veterans in your neighborhood find work.

 Perhaps it could be something like starting and/or signing a petition that demands equal workplace opportunities for veterans and non-veterans alike.
 Help to create a better balance and begin to acknowledge and support the many ways that veterans can also contribute to your community.